For a long time, honey bees have been undervalued, numerous individuals just considered honey bees to be irritating

 20. Honey bees can detect explosives

 For decades military and police have been using dogs to detect explosives, but it seems that dogs got a competition.
-Honey bees have a strong sense of smell which is comparable to dogs sense of smell.
+Honey bees have a strong sense of smell which is comparable to a dog’s sense of smell.
 Their keen sense of smell helps the bees in finding flowers and choosing the best source of nectar when there is a high number of flowers to choose from.
-The odorant receptors of honey bee are more powerful than receptors of mosquitoes or fruit flies.
+The odorant receptors of honey bees are more powerful than receptors of mosquitoes or fruit flies.

 Honey bees can detect molecular hints of pollen in the air so they can just as easily detect traces of other particles in the air, such as materials used to make bombs.
 They can detect the scent of explosives even at concentrations of two parts per trillion.
 This is equivalent to finding a grain of sand in a swimming pool.
 Scientists have found a way to put honey bee’s remarkable scent to good use by training them to detect explosives.

-The prototype used in an experiment was a box containing three bees which were previously trained to detect explosives.
-The training took advantage of proboscis extension reflex (PER) which is a part of the feeding behavior.
+The prototype used in an experiment was a box containing three bees that were previously trained to detect explosives.
+The training took advantage of probosci’s extension reflex (PER) which is a part of the feeding behavior.
 This reflex includes the extension of a honey bee’s proboscis (another name for a bee tongue) as a reflex to antennal stimulation.

-A box containing three bees had a video camera which monitored bee response.
+A box containing three bees had a video camera that monitored bee response.
 Researchers would bring a box with trained bees close to the object with or without explosives and observed the reaction from bees.
-When close to explosives, all three bees would put their tongue out as a confirmation that explosives are detected.

-The advantages of training bees for detecting explosives are that bees are easier to take care off, learn quicker, and aren’t easily distracted from their task.
-Honey bees are truly versatile, so we just couldn’t miss it out in our list of honey bee facts.
+The advantages of training bees for detecting explosives are that bees are easier to take care of, learn quicker, and aren’t easily distracted from their task.
+Honey bees are versatile.
+So we must keep up with their information.

 21. A honey bee colony is technically immortal